whatmakeart/whatmakeart.github.io/content/courses/fabrication-for-artists/2026-fall/01-metal-fabrication-fundamentals/01-03-bicycle-kinetic-sculpture-ideation-sketches-assignment.md

 ## Reference Gathering Process

-1. Select a minimum of 1 photo from the references below.
+1. Select at least of 1 photo from the references below.
 Include the photo(s), the URL where found, and 2-3 sentences of observations about why you chose it.
 2. Repeat the process for a reference not included in the list below.
 The source is up to you but it should be somehow related to the project.
 Include the photo(s), the URL where found, and 2-3 sentences of observations about why you chose it.

 ### Artist + Project References